freedomtowin/dsc-complex-time-series-challenge/README.md

 ![png](Images/Fourier_Series_formula.tiff)

-There are 3 sequences included in the model each with a unique t, time index.
-A period, T, or periods can be used for each sequence.
-These periods can be found using the same semi-automated techniques used to generate the sequences as described earlier.
-The threshold can be adjust by the number of standard deviations from the mean of the absolute complex magnitude.

 #### How is this done automatically?

 Consider an example where there exists a periodic signal of period 13 inside of the main signal.